Sell Your Home for less and Protect your Equity

 - Sign a very low risk listing agreement.
-Our listing agreement expires every 30 days with an automatic renewal that can be cancelled at any time.
+For your added comfort our listing agreement can be cancelled at any time and without any penalties.

 - Staging your home to sell.
 Many sellers struggle with staging and repair decisions.
 We are here to help you understand what buyers like to see — and what they don’t.
 We will show you how to attract buyers without making costly improvements that don’t pay off at closing.

 - Schedule professional photography.
 We attend all photo shoots to make sure every detail is properly photographed to enhance appeal to online buyers.
 See an example of our HDR photography to the right.